izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 :name: order-of-operators-1-figure
 :width: 900px
 :align: center
 The list $S$ is given by the operators above and to the left of the grid.
-The necessarily zero terms (i.e. those which are not physically realisable) are left white.
+The necessarily zero terms (i.e. those which are not physically measurable so will never appear in the inequality) are left white.
 The potentially non-zero terms are colour coded for ease of equating coefficients.
 ```

 The cholesky decomposition of the matrix Q is given by